yousefelassal/quote-cron/README.md

 > Never find fault with the absent.

 > Every day is a new opportunity.
 You can build on yesterday's success or put its failures behind and start over again.
 That's the way life is, with a new game every day, and that's the way baseball is.

+> Don't talk about what you have done or what you are going to do.